Gregory Peck: Career

-Beginnings and stage roles (1939–1943)
+1939–1943: Beginnings and stage roles

 Peck did not graduate with his friends because he lacked one course.
 His college friends were concerned for him and wondered how he would get along without his degree.
 "I have all I need from the university", he told them.
 Peck dropped the name "Eldred" and headed to New York City to study at the Neighborhood Playhouse with the legendary acting teacher Sanford Meisner.
-He was often broke, and sometimes slept in Central Park.
-He worked at the 1939 World's Fair as a barker, and Rockefeller Center as a tour guide for NBC television, and at Radio City Music Hall.
-He dabbled in modelling before, in 1940, working in exchange for food at the Barter Theatre in Abingdon, Virginia, where he appeared in five plays, including Family Portrait and On Earth As It Is.
+He was often broke and sometimes slept in Central Park.
+He worked at the 1939 World's Fair as a barker, at Rockefeller Center as a tour guide for NBC television, and at Radio City Music Hall.
+Before 1940, he dabbled in modelling, and worked in exchange for food at the Barter Theatre in Abingdon, Virginia, where he appeared in five plays, including Family Portrait and On Earth As It Is.

 His stage career began in 1941, when he played the secretary in a Katharine Cornell production of George Bernard Shaw's play The Doctor's Dilemma.
 The play opened in San Francisco just one week before the attack on Pearl Harbor.
 He made his Broadway debut as the lead in Emlyn Williams' The Morning Star in 1942.
 His second Broadway performance that year was in The Willow and I with Edward Pawley.
 Peck's acting abilities were in high demand during World War II since he had been exempted from military service because of a back injury suffered while receiving dance and movement lessons from Martha Graham as part of his acting training.
 Twentieth Century Fox later claimed he had injured his back while rowing at university, but in Peck's words, "In Hollywood, they didn't think a dance class was macho enough, I guess.
 I've been trying to straighten out that story for years."
 Peck performed in a total of 50 plays, including three short-lived Broadway productions, 4–5 road tours, and summer theater.